 How Consciousness Is Like a Mirror

 The realms of philosophy and cognitive science are still a bit of an enigma.
 There are many things about consciousness that we have yet to unravel.
 Our experience of reality is like peering into a broken mirror.
 (1) Every reflection holds a different view of reality.
 The task is learning how to interpret this collage of different reflections.
-Is it a blessing or a lesson, or something else?
+Is it a blessing, a lesson, or something else?

 Reflective Nature of Perception

 Just as a mirror reflects a physical image, consciousness reflects our perceptions.
 Perception is a creative process that happens in the mind.
 Consciousness is an instrument of interpretation.
 It creates an image from imagination, memory, and the senses.
-A glass mirror reflects an exact replica of the object placed before it.
+A glass mirror reflects a replica of the object placed before it.
 But consciousness is an interpretive medium.
 It provides a carefully crafted result that fits our expectations.

 Subjective Interpretation